wambuiGicheha/Titanic_ML/README.md

 	•	Normalize numerical features like Age and Fare for models sensitive to feature scaling.
 	4. Feature Selection:
 	•	Some features like PassengerId and Ticket may not add predictive value and can be excluded.

-Example Use Cases

-	•	Binary Classification: Predict survival probability for passengers.
+	5. Binary Classification: Predict survival probability for passengers.
-	•	Feature Engineering: Explore new features such as family size (SibSp + Parch + 1) or title extraction from the Name column.
+	6. Feature Engineering: Explore new features such as family size (SibSp + Parch + 1) or title extraction from the Name column.
-	•	Model Comparison: Compare different machine learning models for performance metrics like accuracy, precision, recall, and F1-score.
+	7. Model Comparison: Compare different machine learning models for performance metrics like accuracy, precision, recall, and F1-score.

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or new features, please fork the repository and create a pull request.
+Ensure your code adheres to the existing style and includes appropriate tests.

+## Acknowledgments
+Kaggle for providing the Titanic dataset.
+Analytics Vidhya for the comprehensive guide on analyzing the Titanic dataset.
+GeeksforGeeks for the tutorial on Titanic survival prediction using machine learning.
+This project serves as a foundational exercise in data analysis and machine learning, providing insights into the factors that influenced survival during the Titanic disaster.

 ## Reference